Protopaco/blackwell-backend/docs/BUSINESS_RULES.md

 - Approval is recorded by writing the supervisor name and date to the signature row
 - No digital signature verification
 - No approval notifications
+- Status is determined by reading signature cell coordinates from the manifest:
+  - `NotGenerated` — no manifest found
+  - `Generated` — manifest exists, signature cells are empty
+  - `Submitted` — employee signature cell is filled
+  - `Approved` — supervisor signature cell is filled (employee may or may not be signed)
+  - `Complete` — both signature cells are filled

 ## Pay Rates